Daniel Gibson

-Daniel Hiram Gibson (born February 27, 1986) is an American former professional basketball player who played seven seasons in the National Basketball Association (NBA) for the Cleveland Cavaliers.
-He was selected by the Cavaliers in the second round of the 2006 NBA draft.
+Daniel Hiram "Boobie" Gibson (born February 27, 1986) is an American former professional basketball player.
+He was selected by the Cleveland Cavaliers in the second round of the 2006 NBA draft and played seven seasons for them.

-High school career
+Early life

 Gibson averaged 25.5 points per game and 9.3 assists per game while leading Jones High School in Houston, Texas to a 31–4 record and the Texas Class 4A state title as a senior.
 It marked the school's first state championship since 1965.
 Gibson graduated sixth out of 212 students in his high school class, and was a member of the National Honor Society.

 College career

 Gibson starred as a guard in college basketball the University of Texas at Austin.
 In his two seasons with the Longhorns, he scored 935 points, including 175 three-point field goals.
 Gibson made 101 threes during the 2005–2006 season, including 9 of 12 against the Baylor Bears on January 21, 2006.
 It was one short of the Texas record of 10 set by Al Coleman against Kansas State in January 1997.
 He scored a personal-high 37 points in that same game.

 Gibson played two seasons at Texas and averaged 13.8 points, 3.6 rebounds and 3.5 assists in 68 games (all starts).
 He was named Honorable Mention All-America by The Associated Press following his sophomore season.
 Gibson averaged 13.4 points, 3.6 rebounds and 3.1 assists per game as a sophomore.
 He earned First-Team NABC All-District 9 honors and was named All-Big 12 Third Team.
 He set a school record for most three-point field goals made in a season (101).
 He was one of 16 finalists for the Bob Cousy Award, given to the nation's top point guard.
 He sank at least four three-pointers in a game on 10 occasions.
 Gibson was named the Big 12 Freshman of the Year after his first season, averaging 14.2 points, 3.6 rebounds and 3.9 assists per game.
 He was also named All-Big 12 Third Team and became the first freshman in school history to lead Texas in scoring.

-On June 7, 2006, Gibson announced his decision to forgo his two remaining years of college eligibility and enter the NBA Draft.
+On June 7, 2006, Gibson announced his decision to forgo his two remaining years of college eligibility and enter the NBA draft.